Oxocarbon anion

 2D diagram of mellitate C12O12(6-), one of the oxocarbon anions.
 Black circles are carbon atoms, red circles are oxygen atoms.
 Each blue halo represents one half of a negative charge.

 In chemistry, an oxocarbon anion is a negative ion consisting solely of carbon and oxygen atoms, and therefore having the general formula CxOy'n− for some integers x, y, and n.

 The most common oxocarbon anions are carbonate, CO3(2-), and oxalate, C2O4(2-).
-There are however a large number of stable anions in this class, including several ones that have research or industrial use.
-There are also many unstable anions, like CO2- and CO(4-), that have a fleeting existence during some chemical reactions; and many hypothetical species, like CO4(4-), that have been the subject of theoretical studies but have yet to be observed.
+There are, however, a large number of stable anions in this class, including several that have research or industrial use.
+There are also many unstable anions, like CO2- and CO(4-), that have a fleeting existence during some chemical reactions, and many hypothetical species, like CO4(4-), that have been the subject of theoretical studies but have yet to be observed.

 Stable oxocarbon anions form salts with a large variety of cations.
 Unstable anions may persist in very rarefied gaseous state, such as in interstellar clouds.
 Most oxocarbon anions have corresponding moieties in organic chemistry, whose compounds are usually esters.
 Thus, for example, the oxalate moiety [\sO\s(C=O)2\sO\s] occurs in the ester dimethyl oxalate H3C\sO\s(C=O)2\sO\sCH3.

 Electronic structure of the carbonate ion

 The carbonate ion has a trigonal planar structure, point group D_{3h}.
-The three C-O bonds have the same length of 136 pm and the 3 O-C-O angles are 120°.
+The three C–O bonds have the same length of 136 pm and the 3 O–C–O angles are 120°.
 The carbon atom has 4 pairs of valence electrons, which shows that the molecule obeys the octet rule.
 This is one factor that contributes to the high stability of the ion, which occurs in rocks such as limestone.
-The electronic structure is described by two main theories which are used to show how the 4 electron pairs are distributed in a molecule that only has 3 C-O bonds.
+The electronic structure is described by two main theories which are used to show how the 4 electron pairs are distributed in a molecule that only has 3 C–O bonds.

-With valence bond theory the electronic structure of the carbonate ion is a resonance hybrid of 3 canonical forms.
+With valence bond theory, the electronic structure of the carbonate ion is a resonance hybrid of 3 canonical forms:

 In each canonical form there are two single bonds one double bond.
-The three canonical forms contribute equally to the resonance hybrid, so the three bond C-O bonds have the same length.
+The three canonical forms contribute equally to the resonance hybrid, so the three C–O bonds have the same length.